techservicesillinois/aws-enterprise-vpc/README.md

     Note that you do _not_ need your own copy of the module code; the [module source paths](https://www.terraform.io/docs/modules/sources.html) specified in the example environments point directly to this online repository.

 **At minimum, you must edit the values marked with '#FIXME' comments in the following files**:
+   * in `global/backend.tf`:
+     - bucket
    * in `global/terraform.tfvars`:
      - account_id
      - resource_share_arns
-   * in `global/main.tf`:
+   * in `vpc/backend.tf`:
-     - bucket
+     - bucket (2 occurrences, same value)
    * in `vpc/terraform.tfvars`:
      - account_id
      - vpc_short_name
-   * in `vpc/main.tf`:
-     - bucket (2 occurrences, same value)
+     - vpc_cidr_block
      - cidr_block (multiple occurrences, all different values)

+Hint: <http://jodies.de/ipcalc-archive/ipcalc-0.41/ipcalc> can help you with subnet math.
+Use e.g. `ipcalc 10.x.y.0/24 26 --nobinary` to display all possible /26 subnets within your VPC allocation, and `ipcalc 10.x.y.0/24 27 --nobinary` to display all possible /27 subnets.
+You can mix and match subnets of different sizes to suit your needs as long as the actual addresses don't overlap (i.e. the Broadcast address at the end of the first subnet you choose must be smaller than the base Network address at the beginning of the second one, and so on).

 You may wish to make additional changes depending on your specific needs (e.g. to deploy more or fewer distinct subnets); read the comments for some hints.

-If you leave everything else unchanged, the result will be an Enterprise VPC in us-east-2 (Ohio) with six subnets (all three types duplicated across two Availability Zones) as shown in the Detailed Enterprise VPC Example diagram:
+If you leave everything else unchanged, the result will be an Enterprise VPC in us-east-2 (Ohio) with four subnets (one public-facing and one campus-facing in each of two Availability Zones), i.e. many but not all of the elements shown in the Detailed Enterprise VPC Example diagram:
 ![Enterprise VPC Example diagram](https://answers.uillinois.edu/images/group180/71015/EnterpriseVPCExample.png)